 INTRODUCTION

 Since the introduction of the laryngeal mask airway (LMA) into wide clinical practice, there has been a great expansion in its clinical applications.
-Patients receiving general anaesthesia and endotracheal intubation can experience a stress response that produces clinical symptoms including sympathetic stimulation, tachycardia and elevated blood pressure.
-And the LMA is prefered in airway management for improved hemodynamics and less difficulty in placement[1,2], especially for the benefit of a secure airway in patients with a potentially difficult intubation[3-6].
-With the popularity of LMA, more and more types of LMA are invented, and Supreme LMA, Guardian LMA and I-gel LMA are commonly used in our department at present.
+Patients receiving general anesthesia and endotracheal intubation can experience a stress response that produces clinical symptoms including sympathetic stimulation, tachycardia, and elevated blood pressure.
+And the LMA is preferred in airway management for improved hemodynamics and less difficulty in placement[1,2], especially for the benefit of a secure airway in patients with a potentially difficult intubation[3-6].
+With the popularity of LMA, more and more types of LMA are being invented, and Supreme LMA, Guardian LMA and I-gel LMA are commonly used in our department at present.

 In clinical anesthesia using LMA for airway management, central venous catheterization might be required in some patients.
-In order to avoid affecting the surgical operation, and because easy to perform, the internal jugular vein (IJV) becomes a commonly used catheterization route, and the “central landmark” is generally used[7].
+In order to avoid affecting the surgical operation, and because it’s easy to perform, the internal jugular vein (IJV) is a commonly used catheterization route, and the “central landmark” is generally used[7].
 However, placement of the LMA may cause a change in the anatomy of the surrounding structures, especially the position relation of the IJV and common carotid artery (CCA).
-Previous studies have shown that when using the central landmark to catheterize the IJV after a ProSeal™ LMA placement, medial deviation of the central landmark should be considered[8].
+Previous studies have shown that when using the central landmark to catheterize the IJV after ProSeal™ LMA placement, medial deviation of the central landmark should be considered[8].
 After placement of the LMA-Classic™, overlapping of the IJV and CCA increased at the high and middle points of the IJV while at the lower point the position of the vessels remained unaffected[9].
 These anatomical changes may lead to failure of the catheterization of IJV based on the landmark technique.
-In addition, placement of the LMA may also cause venous congestion, which would have particular relevance in patients undergoing general anaesthesia for eye or head and neck surgery, where raised venous pressure may lead to raised intra-ocular pressure or increased bleeding[10].
+In addition, placement of the LMA may also cause venous congestion, which would have particular relevance in patients undergoing general anesthesia for eye or head and neck surgery, where raised venous pressure may lead to raised intra-ocular pressure or increased bleeding[10].
 However, there are few studies on the influence of placement of LMA or type of LMA on the position of the IJV and CCA, and the changes in blood flow of IJV.

 Therefore, we designed this prospective randomized controlled trial, to observe the effect of placement of different types of LMA on the position and blood flow of right IJV.